Crumlin–Drimnagh feud: Background

 By 2000 a group of young friends from Crumlin, Drimnagh and the south inner city had graduated from stealing cars and street dealing to become major suppliers of drugs in South Dublin.
 They developed contacts with a major Irish drugs trafficker in Spain who supplied them with cocaine, ecstasy and cannabis.
 Many of the shipments he delivered to Ireland also included guns which were later used in the feud.
 Martin "Marlo" Hyland, a major organised crime figure from North Dublin also supplied guns to one of the feuding factions.

 On 9 March 2000 at the Holiday Inn on Pearse Street, three members of the gang were arrested with 2 kg of cocaine and 49,000 ecstasy tablets.
 All three refused to co-operate with investigating detectives.
 Declan Gavin, 20, a senior member of the gang was released after two days of questioning without being charged because he wasn't actually in the room with the drugs when Gardaí entered.
 The other two junior members of the gang, who were in the room, were charged with possession of cocaine and ecstasy with intent to supply.
 Graham "the wig" Whelan was one of them.
-Although there is no evidence to suggest Gavin was an informer he was immediately labelled a "rat" by some gang members.
+Although there is no evidence to suggest Gavin was an informer, his release led to him immediately being labelled a "rat" by some gang members.
 This resulted in the gang splitting into two rival factions with Freddie Thompson, from Loreto Road in Maryland, leading one group and Brian Rattigan, from Cooley Road in Drimnagh, leading the other.